JNRowe/versionah/doc/background.rst

 Bumping or querying version numbers should be a zero thought process.
 I shouldn't need to remember the :abbr:`RegExp (Regular Expression)` needed to make my editor jump to the version identifier in a particular file type.
-I shouldn't need to resort to various :kbd:`C-a` and :kbd:`C-x` in contortions in vim_ or formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.
+I shouldn't need to resort to various :kbd:`C-a` and :kbd:`C-x` contortions in vim_ or formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.

-And now :mod:`versionah` is born, I should be able to realise those dreams!
+Now :mod:`versionah` is born, and I should be able to realise those dreams!

 Version numbers
 ===============

-This, for some, is a very complicated topic but not for me.
+This - for some - is a very complicated topic, but not for me.
 Version numbers are made of three components; major, minor and micro.
 All three components are natural numbers, there are no exceptions.

 If you find version numbers like 0.6c11 acceptable then :mod:`versionah` is not